RoXwiz/NoteApp-Kotlin/README.md

 # Notes-and-Todo-app
-Fully functional Note and Todo app template.
+Fully functional Note and Todo app.

 # About Todo
 - Add events in your To-do list, with categories, priorities and a detailed description available as additional information